 Author / Editor Bio

-JOSHUA YUMIBE holds a joint appointment as director of Film Studies at Michigan State University and as lecturer in Film Studies at the University of St. Andrews.
-He is also the co-director of the Davide Turconi Project.
+JOSHUA YUMIBE is a lecturer in film studies at the University of St. Andrews and is also the co-director of the Davide Turconi Project preserved at George Eastmaan House, Rochester, NY.